Consensys/cakeshop/cakeshop-api/Cakeshop-from-scratch.md

 ## Base environment

 Some of these may already exist on the system you're using.
 Go lang needs to be 1.7+, Java 7+, there is some minimum requirement for Haskell as well, so just take latest.
-Minimum requirements or Berkeley DB (libdb) are also there.
+Minimum requirements for Berkeley DB (libdb) are also there.

 ```shell
 sudo apt-get install openjdk-8-jdk